trimstray/nginx-admins-handbook/README.md

   > Most servers do not purge sessions or ticket keys, thus increasing the risk that a server compromise would leak data from previous (and future) connections.

-  > Set SSL Session Timeout to `5` minutes for prevent abused by advertisers like Google and Facebook.
+  > Set `ssl_session_timeout` to 5 minutes for prevent abused by advertisers like Google and Facebook.

 ###### Example